bde91/PiModules/UPS-PIco-Installation.md

     sudo update-rc.d picofssd enable

 Now, simply turn off your Raspberry Pi, install the UPS PIco on top of the Raspberry Pi's GPIO, and turn the Raspberry Pi back on.
-The daemon should start automatically, and the UPS PIco should function as follows:
+The daemon should start automatically, and the UPS PIco should function as follows via the Blue UPS LED:

-UPS LED (Blue) Indications

-UPS LED is OFF
+**UPS LED is OFF  **
 System is not running, or is in Low Power Mode (only HW RTC is running)

-UPS LED is lighting continuously
+**UPS LED is lighting continuously  **
 System (PIco + RPi) is booting or shutting down

-UPS LED is blinking every 600 ms
+**UPS LED is blinking every 600 ms  **
 System (PIco + RPi)  is running on cable power (after booting time)

-UPS LED is blinking every 1800 ms
+**UPS LED is blinking every 1800 ms  **
 System (PIco + RPi)  is running on battery power

+## Install the UPS PIco HV3.0 Hardware RTC